Xilinx/kria-dfx-apps/README.md

 	1. slot ( -s or --slot ) - slot_no in which the accelerator is loaded ( 0 or 1 )
 	2. key ( -k or --key ) - key or passphrase to be used by AES128 algorithm ( 32 bytes )
 	3. input file ( -i or --in ) - data that need to be encrypted or decrypted ( > 16 bytes )
-	4. output file ( -o or --out ) - file name to store the data recieved from the algorithm
+	4. output file ( -o or --out ) - file name to store the output data recieved from the algorithm
-	5. -d or --decrypt flag is required for decrpytion no flag is required for encrpytion
+	5. -d or --decrypt flag is required for decrpytion.
+No flag is required for encrpytion

 	Usage example - sudo ./aes128 -s 0 -k AES128_dec_key.bin -i AES128_in_data.bin -o AES128_res_data.bin -d